Usama-Aman/Usama-Aman/README.md

 ##### Thanks And Regards

-Though this task can be done in many other ways, but i found these more precise and not over engineered.
+Though these task can be done in many other ways, but i found these more precise and not over engineered.
 Hope you can have an idea about my work and consider me for the next interview.
 Thanks for reviewing my code.
 Have a great day.
 Happy Coding!!!!